mtlogs/2024-internships-and-jobs/README.md

 # summer-2024-opportunities
-This repository is for those looking for Summer 2024 internships or co-ops in areas like software engineering, tech, product, engineering (mechanical, chemical, etc)
+This repository is for those looking for Summer 2024 full-time jobs, internships or co-ops in areas like software engineering, tech, product, engineering (mechanical, chemical, etc)

-We are only focusing on internships/co-ops located in the United States, Canada or remote.
+We are only focusing on opportunities located in the United States, Canada or remote.

 Feel free to contribute by submitting a pull request!
 You can find the contribution guidelines here!